Щоб перекласти іншу інформацію на цій сторінці українською мовою, ви можете використати сайт Google Translate:

 Homes for Ukraine is a charity with a team of experienced volunteers dedicated to helping displaced Ukrainian nationals to obtain visas, find safe accommodation, and settle comfortably in the UK.

-The team matches Ukrainian nationals with their British sponsors, completing the protracted visa application process (including the particularly confusing Animal and Plant Health Agency license applications for pets).
+The team matches Ukrainian nationals with their British sponsors, completing the protracted visa application process (including the particularly confusing Animal and Plant Health Agency licence applications for pets).
 They arrange temporary accommodation in Poland where required and then onward travel to the UK — all at the charity’s own cost.

 When Ukrainian nationals have arrived in the UK, the charity provides phone sim cards and assists with setting up bank accounts and local registration with a doctor’s surgery.
 It also arranges English language tutoring, completes National Insurance applications and helps with school places, and much more.